tgdulecha/Fast-and-accurate-neural-reflectance-transformation-imaging-through-knowledge-distillation/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; data_path # Path to your training dataset
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; mask # True or False, for Enable/disable masking
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; src_img_type # Image extension type, i.e., jpg [default], png.
-At the end of the training, the outputs will be saved inside the output-path directory, inside the Teacher and Student subdirectories.
+At the end of the training, the outputs will be saved in a parent directory with  a folder named outputs output-path directory, inside the Teacher and Student subdirectories.
 Each subdirectory contains:

 - The trained model (.pth)
 - Compressed coefficients